-- Page 13 of 44 - 3) The Demand Management Plan must be developed in conjunction with the IDP, Service Delivery and Budget Implementation Plan (SDBIP) and annual budget. - 4) All user departments are required to submit their procurement plans to the Supply Chain Management Unit by 31 May in terms of the IDP and Budget processes. - 5) The Demand Management Plan must be submitted to and approved by the Accounting Officer or his or her delegate before 30 June of each year. - 6) The Demand Management Plan must be reviewed regularly and submitted to the Accounting Officer or his delegate on a quarterly basis. - 7) Demand management must be coordinated by SCM officials of the Municipality in consultation with budget holders. - 8) The outcome of this activity should be a detailed planning document that outlines what goods, works or services should be procured, the manner in which they should be procured as well as the time-lines to execute the procurement functions.
+- The Demand Management Plan must be submitted to and approved by the Accounting Officer or his or her delegate before 30 June of each year. - The Demand Management Plan must be reviewed regularly and submitted to the Accounting Officer or his delegate on a quarterly basis. - 7) Demand management must be coordinated by SCM officials of the Municipality in consultation with budget holders. - 8) The outcome of this activity should be a detailed planning document that outlines what goods, works or services should be procured, the manner in which they should be procured as well as the timelines to execute the procurement functions.